TheCarsonWest/nerd-emoji/Calc/Calculus Limits.md

 # [[Calc home]]
 Limits are a fundamental concept in calculus that describe the behavior of a function as its input approaches a certain value.
-They are essential for understanding [[Continuity]], derivatives, and integrals.
+They are essential for understanding [[Continuity]], derivatives, and [[integrals]].

 ### Definition of a Limit